Table of contents

 Is intranasal or intramuscular naloxone more effective for BLS?

 Intranasal and intramuscular routes are both effective for BLS use.
-The choice depends on responder training and availability of resources.
+The choice depends on responder training and the availability of resources.
 Intranasal is usually preferred for ease and safety.

 Can naloxone be administered multiple times?